DST-Det: Simple Dynamic Self-Training for Open-Vocabulary Object Detection: Related Work

 \textbf{Open-Vocabulary Object Detection (OVOD).} This task extends the detector's vocabulary at inference time, where the detector can recognize objects not encountered during the training.
-Recently, OVOD~\cite{ovr-cnn, gu2021open_vild, zhong2022regionclip, OV-DETR, detic, DetPro, promtdet, wu2023baron, Hanoona2022Bridging, glip, gridclip, pb-ovd, vl-plm, hierkd,Minderer2023ScalingOO,Arandjelovic2023ThreeWT,Zhang2023ASF,Kaul2023MultiModalCF,Cho2023OpenVocabularyOD,Song2023PromptGuidedTF,shi2023edadet,Bravo2022LocalizedVM,Minderer2022SimpleOO,Chen2022OpenVO,Wang2022LearningTD,Buettner2023EnhancingTR,Shi2023OpenVocabularyOD,wu2023clipself,zhou2023rethinking, wu2023clim} has drawn increasing attention due to the emergence of vision-language models~\cite{CLIP, ALIGN}.
+Recently, OVOD~\cite{ovr-cnn, gu2021open_vild, zhong2022regionclip, OV-DETR, detic, DetPro, promtdet, wu2023baron, Hanoona2022Bridging, glip, gridclip, pb-ovd, vl-plm, hierkd,Minderer2023ScalingOO,Arandjelovic2023ThreeWT,Zhang2023ASF,Kaul2023MultiModalCF,Cho2023OpenVocabularyOD,Song2023PromptGuidedTF,shi2023edadet,Bravo2022LocalizedVM,Minderer2022SimpleOO,Chen2022OpenVO,Wang2022LearningTD,Buettner2023EnhancingTR,Shi2023OpenVocabularyOD,wu2023clipself,zhou2023rethinking} has drawn increasing attention due to the emergence of vision-language models~\cite{CLIP, ALIGN}.
 On the one hand, several works~\cite{gu2021open_vild, wu2023baron, DetPro, OV-DETR} attempt to improve OVOD performance by letting the object detector learn knowledge from advanced VLMs.
 For instance, ViLD~\cite{gu2021open_vild} effectively distills the knowledge of CLIP into a Mask R-CNN~\cite{maskrcnn}.
+Then, several following works adopt better knowledge distillation designs.
 DetPro~\cite{DetPro} improves the distillation-based method using learnable category prompts, while BARON~\cite{wu2023baron} proposes to lift the distillation from single regions to a bag of regions.
-On the other hand, F-VLM~\cite{Kuo2022FVLMOO} directly builds a two-stage detector upon frozen VLMs (i.e. CLIP) and trains the detector heads only.
+Meanwhile, F-VLM~\cite{Kuo2022FVLMOO} directly builds a two-stage detector upon frozen VLMs (CLIP) and trains the detector heads only.
 It fuses the predicted score and the CLIP score for open-vocabulary recognition.
 Moreover, several works~\cite{kim2023contrastive,kim2023region} aim for better VLMs pre-training for OVOD.
 Both types of open-vocabulary object detectors treat novel objects as background during training but target them as foreground objects in testing.
 This gap hinders the detector from discovering objects of novel categories.
-We aim to bridge this gap by leveraging stronger vision-language models, enabling improved detection performance for novel classes.
-Several works~\cite{pb-ovd, xpm, zhao2023improving,xie2023mosaicfusion} also propose pseudo labels to improve OVD tasks.
-However, these works require \textit{extra VLM tuning and large caption datasets} for pre-labeling, which makes the pipeline complex.
-In contrast, our method is simpler and elegant, \textit{without} extra pipelines or parameter tuning.
+We aim to bridge this gap by leveraging stronger pre-trained vision-language models, enabling improved detection performance for novel class detection without extra data or an extra re-training pipeline.